samuelkasman/rcps/README.md

 ```

 ## Running the apps
-In one terminal window:
+In one terminal window with tui

+From the repo root:
 ```bash
 pnpm dev
 ```

-Or in separate terminals from the repo root:
+Or in separate terminals

+From the repo root:
 ```bash
 # API (Express)
 cd apps/api && pnpm dev